Slovenia's Hiking & Trekking Highlights

 In the morning you’ll head off on a three-day hut-to-hut hike, the best summer hike in the Julian Alps.
 The trail will take you off the beaten track, along forest paths and rocky mountain trails just beneath Slovenia’s highest mountain – Mt.
 Triglav.

 First, you’ll cross lovely alpine pastures in the hills near Lake Bohinj, where you can taste and buy fresh cheese and sour milk at the small working farms you’ll pass.
 Further on, you’ll start ascending mountain passes on the rugged slopes of the surrounding mountains.
-Even if you have travelled the best of the Alps and other world-famous destinations, you’ll still find these views breathtaking.
+Even if you have traveled the best of the Alps and other world-famous destinations, you’ll still find these views breathtaking.

 Today we will provide a picnic lunch for the hike.